mathew4STAR/Attendance-Manager/README.md

 4. Once the GUI opens, click on `T1` and choose the class you want to check for.

-5. Click on  `CHECK ATTENDANCE`.
+5. Click on  `CHECK ATTENDANCE` button.

-6. The program should print a list of participants and absentees.
+6. The program should print a list of participants and absentees in the Text box below the picture.

 `Note you may have to make small changes to the program for your use case, this program may have errors.`